Snaacky/thewiki/docs/advanced/naming.md

 In general, a good Nyaa release should:

 - Follow the same guidelines for [folders](#folders)
-- **Not include mutliple seasons.** These are not supported by automation and cannot be cross-seeded
-  - If you are including a few specials, or the special is important (e.g. finale), you may want to include it in the same torrent. *Otherwise, you should create a separate torrent*
 - Additional aliases at the end of the title for better searching (e.g. alternate show titles, `Season X (SXX)`)
 - A raw link to [MediaInfo](https://mediaarea.net/en/MediaInfo) information
   - For season releases, we recommend using the first episode